ZimmerAllDay/btcwords/README.md

 ## What's New?
 The Generative ORC-721 Protocol lends itself by default to generating a composite of layers stacked into a unified image, such as a pfp.
 Words on Bitcoin explores the idea of dispersing the images to allow more complex composites - such as words.
-This is an attempt at maximum customization while working within the stremalined ORC-721 protocol.
+This is an attempt at maximum customization while working within the streamlined ORC-721 protocol.

 **Examples (102px x 32px)**